awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/as-process-shutdown.md

 aws autoscaling delete-auto-scaling-group --auto-scaling-group-name my-asg
 ```

 If the group has instances or scaling activities in progress, use the [delete\-auto\-scaling\-group](https://docs.aws.amazon.com/cli/latest/reference/autoscaling/delete-auto-scaling-group.html) command with the `--force-delete` option\.
-This will also terminate the Amazon EC2 instances\.
+This will also terminate the EC2 instances\.

 ```
 aws autoscaling delete-auto-scaling-group --auto-scaling-group-name my-asg --force-delete